Understanding Evaluations in PySpur

 2. Your Workflow

 You connect your existing PySpur workflow to the evaluation system.
-The workflow:
+The workflow:- Receives inputs from the evaluation dataset

 - Processes them through your custom logic and AI components